-Forget about Paris or Rome expert travelers are finally paying more attention to Lisbon.
-In recent years it’s on everyone’s radar.
-Whereas not long ago Lisbon was not as visible to the traveler’s eye as it is now.
+Forget about Paris or Rome; expert travelers are finally paying more attention to Lisbon, Portugal.
+In recent years it’s been on everyone’s radar.
+Whereas not long ago, Lisbon was not as visible to the traveler’s eye as it is now.
 Below are a couple of factors you need to plan a trip, pack your bags and visit Lisbon shortly.

 Best Time to Visit

-I was traveling in December, right before Christmas but the temperature was 58º F (14º C) It was a blessing for me as I was coming from a freezing cold temperature when I left New Jersey it was only 17º F ( -9º C).
+I traveled in December, right before Christmas, but the temperature was 58º F (14º C).
+It was a blessing for me as I came from a freezing cold temperature when I left New Jersey; it was only 17º F ( -9º C).
 Therefore no need to hesitate if you are planning a trip to Lisbon even in December.

 How To Get Around

 Airport to the city center transportation is excellent in Lisbon.
 The metro is right at the terminal; all you need to do is just follow the sign.
 The ticketing machine works for cash or debit/bank cards; even a person who was helping in any way is unsure of operating the machines.
 If you are too scared of using a machine, no problem; there is also a ticketing booth with an attendant who could assist you.
 I bought a ticket valid for 24 hours and an unlimited ride and paid only € 6.85 (US$ 7.89), which is pretty cool.
 The ride from the airport to the city takes about 30 minutes, depending on where you get off.